Brudenell River Provincial Park

 Brudenell River Provincial Park is a provincial park in Prince Edward Island, Canada.
 It lies on the north side of the Brudenell River.
 Brudenell River is the largest provincial park in eastern Prince Edward Island.
-Some of its land is used by Rodd Brudenell Resort.
+Some of its land is used by Rodd Brudenell River Resort.
 It has two public 18-hole golf courses, Brudenell River Golf Course and Dundarave Golf Course.